Morgenshtern

-He first gained fame in 2017 thanks to parodies of popular music artists of the time, which he published on YouTube.
-In 2018, he abandoned this format and began releasing only his own music releases, building his future career exclusively on them.
-The artist's work is preceded by various PR campaigns, and his image, performances and various actions have repeatedly become the object of attention of the media, government officials and others.
+He first gained fame in 2017 through parodies of popular music artists of the time, which he published on YouTube.
+In 2018, he abandoned this format to release original music, building his subsequent career on his own material.
+His work is often accompanied by eccentric PR campaigns, and his public persona, performances, and controversial stunts have frequently attracted attention from the media and government officials.

-In addition to his musical activities, Morgenstern is a co-founder of the restaurants "Kaif Provenance" and "Kaif Burger" (also a co-owner of this establishment), as well as the founder of the Internet media in Telegram "Not Morgenstern".
+In addition to his music career, Morgenshtern co-founded the Moscow restaurants "Kaif Provenance" and "Kaif Burger" (both of which closed in 2022), and established the Telegram-based media outlet "Not Morgenshtern".

 Biography

-Alisher Tagirovich Valeyev was born on 17 February 1998, in Ufa; he changed his last name to Morgenshtern (Russian and Bashkir: Моргенштерн) as a teenager.
-His mother is of Russian-Jewish descent, while his father was of Bashkir descent.
-His mother was a florist; his parents divorced and when Alisher turned 11, his father died of liver cirrhosis due to severe alcoholism.
+Alisher Tagirovich Valeyev was born on 17 February 1998, in Ufa; he legally took his mother's surname, Morgenshtern, as a teenager.
+His mother, Marina Morgenshtern, is of Russian-Jewish descent and ran a flower shop business in Ufa, while his father, Tagir Valeyev, was a businessman of Bashkir descent.
+His parents divorced when he was young, and when Alisher turned 11, his father died of liver cirrhosis following a severe struggle with depression and alcoholism.

-He has been interested in music since his childhood, and as a teenager he stated that he loved skateboarding.

-He released his first music video in 2010.

-He attended university for some time, but shortly after starting, he was expelled due to his "frank activities on YouTube", as the rector of the university stated.
+He developed an interest in music during childhood.
+As a teenager, he filmed skateboarding videos with his friends under the name "Others Crew" and, under the early pseudonym DeeneS MC, released his first music video, "My vyshe oblakov" (We Are Above the Clouds), in 2010 featuring Bely Ap.

+He attended the Bashkir State Pedagogical University but was expelled due to his controversial YouTube activities.
+He later enrolled in the Ufa State Aviation Technical University to study computer science, but was also expelled shortly after starting.

-Morgenshtern was also a street musician, and was the head singer of the rock band MMD Crew, with whom he collaborated in a song with the Russian rapper Face.
+Morgenshtern also worked as a street musician, and was the frontman of the rock band MMD Crew (short for "My Mother the Virgin Crew"), with whom he collaborated on a track with the Russian rapper Face and recorded under the aliases MamaVirgin and 1st July.
+He also provided post-production for Face's early music videos.